 3.3.2 Cut stainless steel with a grinder

 An angle grinder is a handheld tool you can also use to cut your stainless steel.
-You must also follow the same precautions and principles as you see on your manual to prevent accidents.
-It is also important to note that you must keep the grinder running for 5 minutes before you begin cutting.
+You must also follow the same precautions and principles as you see in your manual to prevent accidents.
+It is also important to note that you must keep the grinder running for 5 minutes before cutting.

 A worker using an angle grinder

 3.3.3 Cut stainless steel with a tin snip

 Similar to your workshop scissors, the thin snip is suited to cutting thin sheets.
 Use the tin snips slowly to create an accurate cut and to protect your hands from being cut.

 A power shear is a handy tool as they allow you to determine the cut’s type and way.
 Its major difference from the tin snip is its motor for automated controls.
 Again, this is a tool that will cut not so smoothly.
 As such, it mostly operates at low speed to get more accurate cuts.
 It’s best suited to cutting thin steel sheets.